Think about the last purchase you made online.

 Chances are that you did.

-The Internet makes it easy to quickly search for product reviews prior to completing a purchase.
+The Internet makes it easy to quickly search for product reviews before completing a purchase.
 If you see that a product has been highly rated, you are far more likely to follow through.
-But seeing a product with an overwhelming number of one star ratings is likely to make you reconsider.
+But seeing a product with an overwhelming number of one-star ratings will likely make you reconsider.

 Consumers even turn to reviews when searching for local businesses.
 Data from a BrightLocal Survey found that 91% of consumers read online reviews to assess the credibility of a business.

 Reviews are a form of social proof and are incredibly influential for the following reasons:

 - Generates interest

 Social proof can be that extra push prospects need to complete their purchase.
 Incorporating social proof into your own site’s web design in the form of reviews and testimonials can drive more conversions.
 Here we look at several real-life examples of companies with well-designed testimonial pages.

 - Xero - Use Imagery to Highlight Reviews